Konloch/Jaxon/README.md

 Jaxon is a Software Development Kit built on top of SJC.

 ## What Does Jaxon Do?
-+ Jaxon compiles Java 1.4-1.5* compliant syntax to native.
++ Jaxon compiles Java 1.4-1.5* compliant syntax to:
+  + Native IA32 & x86_64
-  + x86 Executables for Windows & Linux
+    + Executables for Windows & Linux
+      + Win32 console application
+      + Win32 GUI application
+      + Linux 32 bit binary with library support
-  + x86 Bootloader for Custom Operating Systems
+    + Bootloader for Custom Operating Systems
+      + Native IA32 image to boot
+      + Native AMD64 image to boot
-  + ARM 7 for embedded devices
+  + ARM 7
+    + Atmega Atmel Hexout (Controllers such as LPC2103)

 ## How Does Jaxon Work
 + In an effort to make SJC easier to learn and write, Jaxon acts as a wrapper for the compiler.